-Listen in to the webinar series as leaders in the field discuss advanced dissemination and implementation research topics and answer questions from the community.
+Advanced Topics Webinars from the Implementation Science Program at NCI is a webinar series featuring leaders in the field who discuss advanced dissemination and implementation research topics and answer questions from the community.

-A 2-3 hour training module offering an introduction to the language, concepts, tools and strategies used in implementation research.
+MEASURE Evaluation – Fundamentals of Implementation Research is a 2-3 hour training module offering an introduction to the language, concepts, tools and strategies used in implementation research.
 The MEASURE Evaluation is funded by the US Agency for International Development (USAID).

 QUERI Implementation Research Group holds monthly CyberSeminars on current best practices in implementation science to enable translation of evidence-based clinical practices into healthcare settings in a sustained manner.
 Presentations are designed for clinicians and implementation scientists with an interest in designing, conducting, and documenting implementation studies.